hakbulut60/MultiFocus/README.md

 This implementation uses the Lytro dataset, which consists of pairs of multi-focus images.
 You can download the dataset from the following link:

 Lytro Dataset Download (https://www.researchgate.net/publication/291522937_Lytro_Multi-focus_Image_Dataset)

+# Requirements
+Before running the provided code, ensure that you have the following prerequisites:

+MATLAB R2016b or later is recommended.

 # Results
 The performance of the proposed method has been evaluated using objective metrics: